Breadway/colorshell/README.md

 # Retrozinndev's Hyprland Dots
-My personal Hyprland configuration that I use everyday!
+Personal Hyprland Configuration files that I made at the time I started using Hyprland!
+This is my first config, so don't expect much!
 Some of the colors available in stylesheet files can be found in the [Catppuccin Mocha Palette](https://catppuccin.com/palette#flavor-mocha), go check it out, it's awesome!

+> [!warning]
+> If you really are going to use this, please note that not everything may work out-of-the-box! <br>
+> These dotfiles are pretty old already.
+See my new ones in the main branch [`ryo`](https://github.com/retrozinndev/Hyprland-Dots/tree/ryo)!

 <div align="center">
 <div class="screenshot-container">